-A glow that will help you sleep.
+A glow that WON’t DISTURB sleep.

 The light from the flame of a beeswax candle contains a secret that can help you sleep better.
 Your eye contains cells that are sensitive to different colors (wavelengths) of light.
 Some of these cells regulate the production of sleep hormones that drive your circadian rhythms, your sleep/wake cycle.
 The wavelengths of light emitted by candle flames are primarily composed of long-wavelength, infrared (IR) light.
 This long-wavelength illumination allows you to do tasks at night without disturbing your sleep or circadian rhythms.